aelve/codesearch/README.md

     $ make serve port=7000

-Note: if you get an error at the `make tables` stage, you probably haven't waited enough.
+Note: if you get an error at the `make serve` stage, you probably haven't waited enough.
 Do `make db-kill` and start from `make serve` again.

 ### Indexing packages